jakemcc/jakemccrary.com/source/_posts/2015-07-03-github-code-reviews-how-to-comment-on-every-line.markdown

    action items as a comment.
 The leader of the code review keeps discussion moving.

-Its a lightweight process.
+It's a lightweight process.
 If you're already using GitHub it doesn't bring in any other tools and, unlike some dedicated code review software I've used, the GitHub pull request interface has good performance.